Stable nearly self-similar blowup of the 2D Boussinesq and 3D Euler equations with smooth data II: Rigorous Numerics: Construct and estimate the approximate solution to the linearized equations

 In practice, we choose the initial data $ \bar F_i$ given in Appendix C.2.1 in Part I \cite{ChenHou2023a}, and $c_i(t)$ some functionals of the perturbation $W_1, \hat W_2$ related to the finite rank perturbation.

-\vs{0.1in} \paragraph{\bf{Numerical methods}} We solve \eqref{eq:lin_evo} using the numerical method outlined in Section 7 of Part I \cite{ChenHou2023a} to obtain the solution $ (\om_k, \eta_k, \xi_k)$ at discrete time $t_k$.
+\vs{0.1in} \paragraph{\bf{Numerical methods}} We solve \eqref{eq:lin_evo} using the numerical method outlined in Section {\secASS} of Part I \cite{ChenHou2023a} to obtain the solution $ (\om_k, \eta_k, \xi_k)$ at discrete time $t_k$.
 Since $\xi$ is even with $\xi(0, y) =0$, we write $\xi = x \zeta$ for an odd function $\zeta$.
 We use the adaptive mesh discussed in Appendix \ref{app:solu_rep} to discretize the spatial domain.
 Then we represent $\om, \eta, \zeta$ using the piecewise 6-th order B-spline \eqref{eq:w_spline}.
 See Appendix \ref{app:solu_rep}.
 To solve the stream function $-\D \phi = \om$ numerically, we use the B-spline based finite element method and obtain the numerical approximation $\phi^N$ for $(-\D)^{-1} \om$.
 Then we can construct the velocity $\uu^N = \na^{\perp} \phi^N $.

 The gradients of several initial conditions $\bar F_i$ are relatively large and the linearized equations \eqref{eq:lin_evo} involve $\na \hat W$.
-To obtain a better approximation of the solution, we represent $ \om, \eta, \zeta$ using a finer mesh $Y \times Y$ with $Y$ being smaller than the mesh $y$ by a factor of three in Appendix \ref{app:solu_rep}.
+To obtain a better approximation of the solution, we represent $ \om, \eta, \zeta$ using a mesh $Y \times Y$ with $Y$ refining the mesh $y$ \eqref{eq:ASS_mesh} in Appendix \ref{app:solu_rep} by a factor of three:

 Since solving the Poisson equation is the main computational cost in each time step, we still represent $\phi^N$ using the coarse mesh $y \times y$ and solve it from source term with grid points value $ \om(y_i, y_j)$.

 In the temporal variable, we use a third order Runge-Kutta method to update the PDE.
 To reduce the round-off error near $x=0$, where we require a very small error in solving the linear PDE, we use a multi-level representation.
 We refer more details to Section {\secASS} in Part I \cite{ChenHou2023a}.
 To keep the residual error smooth near $x=0$, we apply a weak numerical filter near $x=0$ every three steps.
 We do not add the semi-analytic part in constructing $(\om_k, \eta_k, \xi_k)$ for efficiency consideration and that the far-field behavior of the solutions is changing over time.